-- 726 The Transformational Government Framework identifies six key aspects of business management 727 which need to be tackled in this way: - Transformational Government leadership: the key people and governance structures needed to develop and implement a Transformational Government program - A collaborative Stakeholder Governance Model: the process by which all key stakeholders are identified, engaged and buy-in to the transformation program, including to the Guiding Principles described in Component 1 of the TGF - A common terminology and reference architecture: ensuring that all stakeholders have a clear, consistent and common understanding of the key concepts involved in Transformational Government and how these inter-relate - A Transformation Business Model: a new virtual business layer within government, focused round the needs of citizens and businesses, which enables the existing silo-based structure of government to collaborate effectively in understanding and meeting user needs - The development and management of Policy Products that constitute the documented commitment to the transformational process of any conformant agency - A Transformation Delivery Roadmap: giving a four to five year view of how the program will be delivered, with explicit recognition of priorities and trade-offs between different elements of the program. - A high level view of the logical relationships between these components is illustrated below.
+Part III (a): Guidance on the TGF Business Management 634 Framework 635 Introduction 636 637 The TGF Business Management Framework is in four main sections: 638 Context 639 Overview of key components in the TGF Business Management Framework Detailed description of and guidance on the key components 640 Context 641 642 For largely historical reasons, governments are generally organised around individually accountable vertical silos (for example, tax, health, transport) with clear demarcations between central, regional, 643 644 and local government.
+Even within a particular tier of government, several organisations can have responsibility for different aspects of the same person, same asset or same process.
+Yet citizen and 645 646 business needs cut across these demarcations.
+In moving to a customer-centric approach, it is vital to 647 redress this fragmented approach to business management, and to put in place business 648 management processes which operate at the whole-of-government level.
+Overview of key components in the TGF Business Management 649 Framework 650 The Transformational Government Framework identifies six key aspects of business management 651 652 which need to be tackled in this way: 653 Transformational Government leadership: the key people and governance structures needed to 654 develop and implement a Transformational Government program 655 A collaborative Stakeholder Governance Model: the process by which all key stakeholders are 656 identified, engaged and buy-in to the transformation program, including to the Guiding 657 Principles described in Component 1 of the TGF 658 A common terminology and reference architecture: ensuring that all stakeholders have a clear, 659 consistent and common understanding of the key concepts involved in Transformational Government and how these inter-relate 660 A Transformation Business Model: a new virtual business layer within government, focused 661 round the needs of citizens and businesses, which enables the existing silo-based structure of 662 government to collaborate effectively in understanding and meeting user needs 663 664 The development and management of Policy Products that constitute the documented 665 commitment to the transformational process of any conformant agency A Transformation Delivery Roadmap: giving a four to five year view of how the program will be 666 delivered, with explicit recognition of priorities and trade-offs between different elements of the 667 program.

+A high level view of the logical relationships between these components is illustrated below.